 During this interview (link below Engle’s photograph), Engle also discusses:

-In his role as executive director, Engle supports the R-CISC’s mission for sharing cybersecurity information and intelligence.
-The R-CISC, and its operation of the Retail and Commercial Services Information Sharing and Analysis Center, falls under Engle’s leadership.
-In addition to his role at the R-CISC, Engle also serves as an advisory partner on the leadership team of the ISAO Standards Organization, which is spearheading the development of standards, guidelines and tools essential for the formation and support of information sharing and analysis.
+In his role as executive director, Engle supports the RH-ISAC’s mission for sharing cybersecurity information and intelligence.
+The RH-ISAC, and its operation of the Retail and Commercial Services Information Sharing and Analysis Center, falls under Engle’s leadership.
+In addition to his role at the RH-ISAC, Engle also serves as an advisory partner on the leadership team of the ISAO Standards Organization, which is spearheading the development of standards, guidelines and tools essential for the formation and support of information sharing and analysis.
 Engle previously served as CISO and cybersecurity coordinator for the state of Texas, as CISO for Texas Health and Human Services Commission, as CISO for Temple-Inland and as manager of information security assurance for Guaranty Bank.